clartaq/cwiki/resources/private/md/About_Front_Matter.md

 ### The date-time must be in precisely​ the format shown ###

 Any other date time format will cause the program to crash.
-I realize this is extremely fragile and will likely change in future.
+I realize this is extremely fragile and will likely change in the ​future.

 I use a keyboard macro to generate it when creating a page.
 See [[A Timestamp Plugin for Sublime Text 3]] for details.